 - Potential problems

 In order to monitor network traffic between the University network and the internet for malicious activity and policy violations, OxCERT is implementing a new intrusion detection system, based on the Open Source product Suricata.
-The IDS tool will initially be using Open Source signatures (from Emerging Threat) and publicly available indicators of compromise (IOCs), and will be integrated with OxCERT's Request Tracker and security information and event management system, SAVANT (more on this integration, can be found here).
+The IDS tool will initially be using Open Source signatures (from Emerging Threat) and publicly available indicators of compromise (IOCs), and will be integrated with OxCERT's Request Tracker and security information and event management system, SAVANT (more information on this integration).

 High-level IDS architecture

-We will be sending alerts flagged by this IDS system directly to responsible teams across the Colleges and Departments of the University.
+OxCERT will send alerts flagged by this IDS system directly to responsible teams across the colleges and departments of the University.
 Alerts will be generated when an indicator of a specific potential cyber threat activity is flagged.
 A ticket with OxCERT's Request Tracker (RT) will be created and an email will be sent to the team responsible for the IPs upon which the potential threat has been flagged.
 The ticket, depending on the specific alert, will generally contain the following information:

 - A timestamp for when the suspicious connection was made